 A Way Towards Christ

 The Christian Community celebrates the Eucharist, the Sacrament of bread and wine, in a renewed form.
-This renewal of the archetypal form of early Christian worship, the mass, is called The Act of Consecration of Man.
+This renewal of the archetypal form of early Christian worship, the mass, is called The Consecration of the Human Being.

 It consists of four steps that reveal in visible form what happens as an invisible process in the spirit: